-If CleanMyPC doesn't take your fancy, here are three alternatives which provide similar functionality (you can also see our PC cleaner review for more options):
+If CleanMyPC doesn’t take your fancy, here are three alternatives which provide similar functionality (you can also see our PC cleaner review for more options):

 - CCleaner – Developed by Piriform, CCleaner offers a very similar cleanup and registry fixing service.
 The premium version adds scheduling, support, and real-time monitoring.